 Chairman of the Board.
+Born: 1951

 B.Sc.
 (Econ.), Ph.D. h.c.
 (Med.), Ph.D. h.c.
 (Tech.)
+Elected in: 1997.

 Appointments on the Elanders Board: Chairman of the nomination committee and remuneration committee.

 Other appointments: Chairman and CEO of Carl Bennet AB.
 Chairman of the board of Lifco AB.
 Deputy Chairman of the board of Arjo AB and Getinge AB.
 Member of the board of Holmen AB and L E Lundbergföretagen AB.